ARE YOU VISITING OR NEW TO FELLOWSHIP BIBLE CHURCH SHENANDOAH?

 God’s love is so remarkable because He loves us not for who we are, but in spite of who we are.
 Harsh words, lies, selfishness—we are guilty of all of these and more.
 No matter what we’ve done, God still loves us.
 As sinners who have broken God’s commandments, we deserve His anger rather than his love.
 But God loves us so much that instead of turning His back on us, He turns His face toward us.
 Two thousand years ago, His love provided a gift only He could give.

-After checking in, please select an area in the grass or under the awning (in case of inclement weather).
 Please take care to leave space between you/your group and the next person/family in order to honor social distancing practices.
+Ushers will seat you to help in the process.

 No process is perfect, but here are all the things we are doing to help provide the safest environment we can for everyone joining us to worship: